I grew up in a small farming town in Alberta, but I was always interested in starting my own business.

 People believe that great entrepreneurs develop novel ideas because they're exceptionally creative, brilliant, and visionary.

-But the truth is, everything we come up with is a mixture of what we've seen, heard, and experienced.
+But the truth is, everything we come up with is a reflection of what we've seen, heard, and experienced.

 We need to expand our horizons.